microsoft/azure-orbital-space-sdk-setup/README.md

 # Copy the scripts ino the entry point for the devcontainer feature
 ./.vscode/copy_to_spacedev.sh --output_dir ./.devcontainer/features/spacefx-dev/azure-orbital-space-sdk-setup

-# Build the devcontaienr feature
+# Build the devcontainer feature
 devcontainer features package --force-clean-output-folder ./.devcontainer/features --output-folder ./output/spacefx-dev

 # Push the devcontainer feature tarball to the registry